ably77/agentgateway-benchmarking/README.md

 1. Provision infrastructure — see [`gke/`](./gke/) for cluster setup
 2. Review [common requirements](./common-requirements.md)
-3. Start with **Scenario 1a** — each subsequent scenario builds on the previous one
+3. Start with **Scenario 0 — Baseline** — each subsequent scenario builds on the previous one

 ## Repository Structure